 Earlier this year, a new Enchanted Forest Trail at Greno Woods opened up for families to enjoy outdoor play woodland adventures.
 Greno Woods is an ancient woodland in North Sheffield with over 160’s acres to explore.
-A lovely place for a woodland walk for the all family.
+A lovely place for a woodland walk for the all family and bursting with bluebells in Spring.

 Here’s a little review of the trail from Debbie who took her daughter, plus some handy directions for how to find it!
 How To Find Enchanted Forest Trail at Greno Woods, Sheffield